Sept. 8, 2025 - Freedomain Radio - Stefan Molyneux

 There, not there.

-Now, I have pursued people, of course, over the course of my life, if I didn't want a relationship to end, whether it's a friendship or whatever, even a romantic relationship.
+If I didn't want a relationship to end, whether it's a friendship or whatever, even a romantic relationship, I've sort of pursued people.

-I've sort of pursued people, and I'll just be straight up and say I can't remember a time.
+And I'll just be straight up and say, I can't remember a time.

-I can't remember a time when people chased me, like you know, the sort of eponymous scenes in movies and TV shows where the girls leaving uh on a plane and the guy's like barreling his way through security.
+Like, you know, the sort of eponymous scenes in movies and TV shows where the girl's leaving on a plane and the guy's like barreling his way through security, but I love you, you know, this kind of stuff, right?

-And I don't know if it's something in the history on the water or in the modernity, or maybe in human nature or something like that, but the threads, you know, the ties that bind, the ties that the threads just seem to be really thin, loose, and threadbare.
+And I don't know if it's something in the history on the water or in the modernity or maybe in human nature or something like that.

-That the time now, I could say, of course, I could say, well, Steph, you know, you had this very tough childhood, and you were you moved around from place to place, and uh, you know, then when you were a student, you moved 18 times in five years, or you know, you're just constantly on the move, and you were you're born in Ireland, grew up in England, went to Africa, then to Canada, like you didn't move from place to place, you went to three different universities, like you're just an in motion kind of guy.
+And, you know, then when you were a student, you moved 18 times in five years or, you know, you're just constantly on the move and you were born in Ireland, grew up in England, went to Africa, then Canada, like you didn't, and moved from place to place.

-And maybe that combination of not pair bonding with your family of origin and then moving around all the time, that you're just kind of this gypsy soul that doesn't put down roots, and you know, wherever I lay my hat, that's my home, and early morning yesterday, I was up before the dawn.
+And maybe that combination of not pair bonding with your family of origin and then moving around all the time that you're just kind of this gypsy soul that doesn't put down roots.

 Really have enjoyed my stay, but I must be moving on.

-I mean it's I thought of that.
+I mean, it's, I thought of that.

-Like just when you think it's great, it gets better.
+Like, just when you think it's great, it gets better.

-And so the the the bond, I know that I'm capable of the bond because I have it with my uh I have it with my wife, I have it with my daughter.
+And so the bond, I know that I'm capable of the bond because I have it with my I have it with my wife.

 And it's sort of unquestioned and foundational and all that kind of stuff.

-So I can do it.
+So I can do it, but it's kind of true.

-But it's kind of true, like I can do it.
+Like I can do it.

-And it's not hard, in fact, it's great.
+And it's not hard.

 But I don't know how many people can do it.